hoanhan101/gray/_drafts/2020-05-25-design-data-intensive-apps.md

     - Calls to services, REST and RPC (gRPC): client encodes a request, server decodes the request and encodes a response, and client finally decodes the response.
     - Asynchronous message-passing (RabbitMQ, Apache Kafka): nodes send each other messages that are encoded by the sender and decoded by the recipient.

 ## II.
-What happens if multiple machines are involved in storage and retrieval of data?
+Replication, partitioning/sharding, transactions, and what it means to achieve consistency and consensus in a distributed system.

 - Replication.
   - Why would you want to replicate data?